fluxcd/helm-operator/docs/helmrelease-guide/debugging.md

 ## Getting the reason of failure

-If a release fails the reason of failure will be logged in the Helm operator's logs _and_ recorded as a condition on the `HelmRelease` resource.
+If a release fails the reason of failure will be logged in the Helm Operator's logs _and_ recorded as a condition on the `HelmRelease` resource.
 You can view this condition by describing the `HelmRelease` resource using `kubectl`: